triestpa/Police-Analysis-Python/README.md

 #### 0.2 - Optional: Create new virtualenv (or Anaconda) environment

-If you want to keep your Python dependencies neat and separated between projects, now would be the time to create and activate a new environment for this analysis, using either virtualenv or Anaconda.
+If you want to keep your Python dependencies neat and separated between projects, now would be the time to create and activate a new environment for this analysis, using either [virtualenv](https://virtualenv.pypa.io/en/stable/) or [Anaconda](https://conda.io/docs/user-guide/install/index.html).

-I'm not going to go into detail about how to do this, if you want to learn more check out the tutorials here. virtualenv - https://virtualenv.pypa.io/en/stable/ Anaconda - https://conda.io/docs/user-guide/install/index.html
+Here are some tutorials to help you get set up. virtualenv - https://virtualenv.pypa.io/en/stable/ Anaconda - https://conda.io/docs/user-guide/install/index.html